-Debug Apache Spark applications locally or remotely on an HDInsight cluster with Azure Toolkit for IntelliJ through SSH
+Debug Apache Spark applications on an HDInsight cluster with Azure Toolkit for IntelliJ through SSH

 This article provides step-by-step guidance on how to use HDInsight Tools in Azure Toolkit for IntelliJ to debug applications remotely on an HDInsight cluster.
 To debug your project, you can also view the Debug HDInsight Spark applications with Azure Toolkit for IntelliJ video.